 What makes data open?

-Open data is data that is made available by organisations, businesses and individuals for anyone to access, use and share.
+Open data is data that anyone can access, use and share.

 Open data has to have a licence that says it is open data.
 Without a licence, the data can’t be reused.
 The licence might also say: